uwincm/uwincm-public/README.md

 The environment scripts must be sourced from the top-level directory.
 Currently only bash shell is supported.

 ### Building the model
 First copy Makefile.MASTER to Makefile.
-Select the versions of WRF, HYCOM and UMWM that you will be using.

 To build UWIN-CM, you need to build ESMF, WRF, UMWM, HYCOM, and UWIN.
-WRF, UMWM, and HYCOM can be built in any order, but ESMF has to be built first, and UWIN has to be built last.
-I usually do ESMF first, then immediately WRF since it take the longest.
-While WRF is compiling, I set things up for HYCOM and UMWM and compile them.
-WPS is now included, and it also requires WRF to be compiled first.
+WRF, UMWM, and HYCOM can be built in any order, but ESMF has to be build first, and UWIN has to be build last.
 Building UWIN results in new executable `uwincm`.
+Edit the `Makefile` for the desired versions of each model component.

 #### Compile ESMF